CS50Spring2023/nuggets2-team9-plankton/IMPLEMENTATION.md

 ## Implementation Spec
 ### Team 9: Plankton, 23S, 2023

 According to the [Requirements Spec](REQUIREMENTS.md), the Nuggets game requires two standalone programs: a client and a server.
-As a team of 3, we designed and implemented the server program and used an already created client for testing.
+As a team of 3, we designed and implemented the server program and used the client in the shared folder for testing.

 Outside of server, our design also includes the `grid` module, which handles the client and global grids, and the `game` module, which handles initializing, updating, and ending the game.

 We describe each program and module separately.

 We do not describe the `support` library nor the modules that enable features that go beyond the spec.

 We avoid repeating information that is provided in the requirements spec.

 ## Plan for division of labor

-Andra: design & implementation docs, visibility
+Andra: header file (grid.h), implementation spec

-Jackson: design doc, overall logic and flow, server module, game module, integration & testing
+Jackson: game module, structs.h, grid module (except for isvisible), server module

 Sanjana: grid module, overall logic and flow, visibility, integration & testing